-Under California law, certain individuals (including teachers and school officials, day care or child care employees, employees of day camps or youth organizations or recreation programs or centers, directors, coaches, assistant coaches or athletic personnel at public or private sports organizations, public assistance workers, district attorneys, case workers, doctors or medical professionals or health care workers, counselors and therapists (including candidates), coroners, commercial film developers, animal control officers, clergy, law enforcement officers or employees of a police department, alcohol and drug counselors, among others) are required to report suspected child abuse to any police department, sheriff’s department, county probation department, or the county welfare department, but not including school district police or security.
+Under California law, certain individuals (including teachers and school officials, day care or child care employees, employees of day camps or youth organizations or recreation programs or centers, directors, coaches, assistant coaches or athletic personnel at public or private sports organizations, public assistance workers, district attorneys, case workers, doctors or medical professionals or health care workers, counselors and therapists (including candidates), coroners, commercial film developers, animal control officers, clergy, law enforcement officers or employees of a police department, alcohol and drug counselors, among others) are required to immediately or as soon as practicably possible report suspected child abuse to any police department, sheriff’s department, county probation department (if designated by the county to receive mandated reports), or the county welfare department, but not including school district police or security with a follow up written report to follow within 36 hours.
 These agencies will also accept reports from persons not named above as mandatory reporters.
 An internal policy shall not direct an employee to allow his or her supervisor to file or process a mandated report under any circumstance.
 School districts that do not train their employees in the duties of mandated reporters under the child abuse reporting laws will have to report to the State Department of Education the reasons why this training is not provided.
+Public and private organizations are encouraged to provide their volunteers, whose duties require direct contact with and supervision of children, with training in the identification and reporting of child abuse and neglect.
+(California Penal Code Section 11165.7(b) & (g)).

 A County Probation or Welfare Department shall immediately report a child victim of commercial sexual exploitation.
 If a child victim of commercial sexual exploitation is missing, the County Probation or Welfare Department shall immediately report the incident to the appropriate Law Enforcement Authority for entry into the Federal Bureau of Investigation’s National Crime Information database for Missing and Exploited Children.